wyfunique/ML18SP-Project-2/CAP6610Project2Team07Code/readme.txt

     (7) For MyConfusionMatrix(), the input Y should be estimated class names, and ClassNames is the true answer.
 Their format should be the same as input 'Proj2TargetOutputsSet1.mat', instead of class labels with probabilities.

+    (8) DataAnalysis.py analyses the distribution of distance of each cluster from its centroid.
+It can be used get an idea about the separability of data in the input space.
+It can also randomly split data in a way to preserve the distance distribution of each cluster in the validation dataset thereby giving stable results across all validation tests.
+The distance was scaled using covaraince in each dimension of the input space.

     # please add what you want professor to notice.